-Note: Net Income Statement does not include capital addition expenses, capital project expenses, or debt principal payments.
+Note: This statement does not include capital additions, capital project expenses, or debt principal payments.

-The gap between operating expenses and operating revenues have increased by \$653,278 as a result of the Airport adding flights.
+The gap between operating expenses and operating revenues has increased by \$653,278 as a result of the Airport adding flights.

-There was a net income for all years except FY 2014.
-In FY 2014 there was minimal capital contribution funding received and there were larger expenses for advertising which resulted in a net loss.
-In FY 2017 there was a large net income due to a significant amount of FAA capital contribution funds received for Taxiway B Turnarounds.
+There was a positive net position for all years except FY 2014.
+In FY 2014 there was minimal capital contribution funding received and there were larger expenses for advertising.
+In FY 2017 there was a large increase in net position due to a significant amount of FAA capital contribution funds received for Taxiway B Turnarounds capital project.